Seeing Assistant Go - user manual

 • Monitoring angle: 360 degrees by default.
 If this angle is reduced, Monitoring will only announce places in front of the user within the range depending on the selected Monitoring angle.
 For example, if you select an angle of 30 degrees, only places up to 15 degrees to the right or left of the user’s current direction of travel will be monitored.

 • Notify when within place radius: turned on by default.
-The place will be announced when we have reached a radius of 10 metres from it, regardless of whether it was already announced when the user was further away.
+The place will be announced when we have reached a distance of radius of the monitored place from it, regardless of whether it was already announced when the user was further away.
+It will also be announced when we have already passed it and are still within its radius.

-• Speed-adaptive place radius: turned off by default.
+• Speed-adaptive place radius: turned on by default.
 When active, the user’s speed is taken into account when determining the radius of the monitored place:

 • Speed above 40 km/h: radius 50 metres.